Seu carrinho está vazio no momento.

 You can see that we allocated a minimum acceptable performance level for each critical function as we put it on the list.
 This we found was a good way to clarify in our own minds what was needed.

 One feature that was very important but not ever discussed was the amount of note preparation required.
 Some money counters were very sensitive and temperamental, and to prevent them from jamming on every second count, you had to go through and pre-process each stack before dropping it into the money counter.

 This involved sorting out and removing all the dog-eared, creased or crumpled, or torn bills.
 This included, of course, half-notes; but even notes that were just very dirty were a problem.

 Otherwise, without removing these “uncountable” bills, the money counter would just jam and stop.
-It didn’t help to have very high speed when the machine couldn't handle problem notes, and stopped all the time.
+It didn’t help to have very high speed when the cash counter machine couldn't handle problem notes, and stopped all the time.
 It took effort to “clean up” a stack of bills before they could be counted, and was a painful waste of time.
 All that preparation overhead required was hidden from most users.

-We found it difficult (impossible) to get any numbers on the “jam-resistance” of the various money counters, although some manufacturers did at least discuss the issue.
+We found it difficult (impossible) to get any numbers on the “jam-resistance” of the various money counter machines, although some manufacturers did at least discuss the issue.
 Carnation, for example, has something called Open Channel Design (on its CR-1500) that made jamming less frequent, and Domens claims “seven sets of rubber wheels used in the pressing (sic) process of the banknotes to minimize the risk of a jam”, whatever that meant.

 The “nice-to-have” features were more difficult to whittle down.
 There are so many of them, and half of them we didn’t understand what they did.